Robouch0/workshop_p5/README.md

 Now that the basics are set, let's move on to other important things like structuring our data, starting with arrays!

 Arrays in JS are very powerful tools.
-They are what we call "objects" and they come with "methods" link to them, those are functions used to do things with the array.
+They are what we call "objects" and they come with "methods" linked to them, those are functions used to do things with the array.

 Don't worry if you don't understand everything right away, try searching on the internet what can be done with JS array

-The exercice is simple, display a grid made of squares, and when you click on them they change from blue to green (or any color that you'd like :)
+The exercice is simple, display a grid made of squares that changes from blue to green when clicked (or any color that you'd like :)

 Example :